Algebraic Hastatic Order in One-Dimensional Two-Channel Kondo Lattice: V. Composite pairing correlations

 where $\bar{\alpha}$ is the conduction electron channel orthogonal to $\alpha$.
 This superconducting pair explicitly includes electrons from both channels, as well as the local spin.
 To explore the susceptibility to composite pairing, we calculated the corresponding real space composite pair correlations, given by:

 where, as in the main text, we fixed $j = 10$, which gives generic results.

-In Fig. \ref{fig:FigS3_CP}(a), we show a typical example in the HDW phase, where the correlations clearly decay exponentially, with a modulation corresponding to staggered composite pairs.
-The decay is particularly rapid in the FM-HDW and IC-AFM phases, where correlations do not extend beyond the initial site.
-In the pure HDW phase, the correlation length is larger, and can be determined from the expected $S_{CP}(x)=c_0 e^{-x/\xi_{CP}}$ form. $\xi_{CP}$ increases with increasing $J$, as shown in Fig. \ref{fig:FigS3_CP}(b).
-The increase is roughly linear in $J$ (only in the HDW phase), which suggests composite pair superconductivity might be competitive in the $J \rightarrow \infty$ limit and might indicate that composite superconductivity is sometimes the ground state in higher dimensions.
+In Fig. \ref{fig:FigS3_CP}(a)-(b), we show a typical example in the HDW, where the correlations clearly decay exponentially, with a modulation corresponding to staggered composite pairs.
+The decay is particularly rapid in the FM-HDW and IC-AFM, where correlations do not extend beyond the initial site.
+In the pure HDW, the correlation length is larger, and can be determined from the expected $S_{CP}(x)=c_0 e^{-x/\xi_{CP}}$ form. $\xi_{CP}$ increases with increasing $J$, as shown in Fig. \ref{fig:FigS3_CP}(c).
+The increase is roughly linear in $J$ (only in the HDW), which suggests composite pair superconductivity might be competitive in the $J \rightarrow \infty$ limit and might indicate that composite superconductivity is sometimes the ground state in higher dimensions.

 The observed staggered composite pair correlations are reminiscent of the staggered composite superconductivity found in $d = \infty$ for the two-channel lattice \cite{Hoshino2014}.
-The region of significant $\xi_{CP}$ ($1/4<n_c<1/2$, pure HDW phase) corresponds well to the fillings at which the staggered composite superconductivity appears in $d = \infty$, and $\xi_{CP}$ increases with both $J$, as shown, and $n_c$, qualitatively similar to the infinite dimensional behaviour.
+The region of significant $\xi_{CP}$ ($1/4<n_c<1/2$, pure HDW) corresponds well to the fillings at which the staggered composite superconductivity appears in $d = \infty$, and $\xi_{CP}$ increases with both $J$, as shown, and $n_c$, qualitatively similar to the infinite dimensional behaviour.
 Future DMRG work in two-dimensions could provide interesting insights into the competition between composite superconductivity and hastatic order.

-\section{IV.
-Reference values for the ground state energy}
+\section{VI.
+DMRG details and reference values for the ground state energy}